naubiomech/TeensyNanoExoCode/Documentation/README.md

 ```
 void ExoData::reconfigure(uint8_t* config_to_send)
 {
-    left_leg.reconfigure(config_to_send);
+    left_side.reconfigure(config_to_send);
-    right_leg.reconfigure(config_to_send);
+    right_side.reconfigure(config_to_send);
 };
 ```
-So when we call reconfigure for the ExoData objects we call the reconfigure member functions for the left_leg and right_leg objects the class contains.
+So when we call reconfigure for the ExoData objects we call the reconfigure member functions for the left_side and right_side objects the class contains.

 ***
 ## Introduction
-This guide is designed to provide background information on the new (at time of writing) code used to control the NAU Biomechatronics Lab's exo.
+This guide is designed to provide background information on OpenExo's software.
 This system is designed to be flexible, where the system can be easily adapted to the user's needs, changing the motors used, number of joints, etc.